-If you desire to lose weight, you are not alone.
+If you want to lose weight, you’re not alone.
 Many people have a similar goal and are aware that exercise is a great way to make it happen.
-But should you choose cardio or weight lifting for weight loss?
-Or both?
+You might be wondering where to start and if you should choose cardio or weightlifting for weight loss or both.

-While cardio exercises such as running, cycling, rowing, swimming, and stair climbing can all be great ways to burn calories, it’s also possible to lose weight by lifting weights.
-If you tend to gravitate toward strength training more than cardio workouts but still want to lose weight, keep reading to learn how to lose weight through strength training.
+While cardio exercises such as running, cycling, rowing, swimming, and stair climbing can all be excellent ways to burn calories, it’s also possible to lose weight by lifting weights.
+Strength training can strengthen your bones and muscles, reduce your risk of injuries, and improve your overall functional fitness.
+If you tend to gravitate toward strength training more than cardio workouts but still want to lose weight, keep reading for your complete guide to weight training for weight loss.

-One of the top weight loss tips that any health and fitness expert will recommend is to incorporate exercise into your weight loss program.
-Most people assume that this means cardio exercise rather than strength training, as it’s somewhat counterintuitive that you can lose weight lifting weights.
-After all, the goal of strength training is often to build muscle mass, and if you’re increasing your muscle mass, your body weight will increase.
+One of the top weight loss tips that any health and fitness expert recommends is incorporating exercise into your weight loss program.
+Most people assume that this means cardio exercise rather than strength training.
+After all, the goal of strength training is often to build muscle mass; if you’re increasing your muscle mass, your body weight will increase.

-However, this assumption does not take into account that as long as you follow a healthy, calorie-controlled diet and do the right type of strength training workouts, you can burn calories through weightlifting workouts and lose weight at the same time.
+However, this assumption does not take into account that as long as you follow a healthy, calorie-controlled diet and do the right type of strength training workouts, you can burn calories, build muscle, and lose weight at the same time.
+Moves like squats work multiple muscle groups to help you unlock your full potential.

 How lifting weights can help you lose weight

-Strength training can be a really effective form of exercise for fat loss and body recomposition.
-Here are the ways resistance training workouts can help you lose weight.
+Resistance training is a really effective form of exercise for fat loss and body recomposition.
+The more you challenge yourself to engage certain muscle groups, the more you’ll develop strength and change your weight and body shape.
+Here are the ways resistance training workouts can fuel weight loss.

 Lifting weights burns calories

-Like any form of exercise, strength training burns calories because your muscles need energy to contract, which requires burning stored fuel (glycogen and adipose tissue) to generate ATP (cellular energy).
+Strength training burns calories like any form of exercise because your muscles need energy to contract, which requires burning stored fuel (glycogen and adipose tissue) to generate cellular energy or ATP.
 The number of calories you burn in a strength training workout depends on numerous factors, such as your body weight and composition, the intensity of the workout, the specific exercises you perform, and the duration or training volume of the workout.

 You will burn more calories if you have a larger body size and a higher percentage of lean body mass relative to fat mass.
-In terms of the structure of your workout, you will burn more calories if you lift heavier loads relative to your one-repetition maximum (1RM, or the most you could possibly lift for one full rep) and take less rest.
-This is because both these changes increase the intensity of the workout and elevate your heart rate, which increases your energy expenditure.
+You’ll also burn more calories if you lift heavier loads relative to your one-repetition maximum and take less rest.
+Your one-rep max or 1RM is the most you could possibly lift for one full rep while maintaining proper form.
+Lifting heavier loads and taking less time to rest increases the intensity of your workout and elevates your heart rate, which increases your energy expenditure and contributes to weight loss.

-Finally, as long as the intensity doesn’t drop, the longer your resistance training workout lasts, the more calories you will burn.
-Given the numerous factors at play, it’s difficult to give specific guidelines as to how many calories you will burn in a strength training workout.
-However, Harvard Health Publishing reports that 30 minutes of “vigorous weight lifting” burns 180 calories for a 125-pound person, 216 calories for a 155-pound person, and 252 calories for a 185-pound person.
+The longer your resistance training workout lasts at a high intensity, the more calories you’ll burn.
+Harvard Health Publishing reports that 30 minutes of “vigorous weightlifting” burns 180 calories for a 125-pound person, 216 calories for a 155-pound person, and 252 calories for a 185-pound person.

 Circuit training with kettlebells and aerobic exercises with minimal rest is 8.0 METs.
 Using these METs values and the equation for energy expenditure, you can calculate the number of calories burned while strength training based on your body weight and the duration of your workout: